 Ronald van der Meijs – Odoshi Cloud Sequence

 In collaboration with Zone2Source, artist Ronald van der Meijs presents his new work Odoshi Cloud Sequence in het Amstelpark (from August 2020 – July 2021).
+Please mind: due to ice the work is temporarily off.
 This pond installation uses wheather conditions to generate sound.
 The international platform Designboom has highlighted Odoshi Cloud Sequence.

 A symbiosis between nature and culture is created against the backdrop of the Japanese garden in the pond of the Amstelpark.
 The concept explores new possibilities to generate sound with a western slant that are totally controlled by slow and unexpected elements of nature that are highly respected in Japanese culture but want to be controlled in the west.
 This interesting contrast creates layering in the artwork and it provides food for thought, discussion and contemplation.
 This sound artwork combines performance and dialogue with the sun, wind and clouds as a natural sequencer and refers to the Japanese garden culture by using the principle of the Japanese bamboo water tumbler.
 Due to the direct interaction and clarity of effect, the artwork is accessible to a very wide audience.
 From art lovers who are invited to the casual park passer-by.
 In addition, the operation also has a great didactic value because the operating principle is easy to explain to young and old.